 To replace the anti bacterial, anti septic and anti inflammatory properties of honey, tea tree oil is a natural preservative which is anti microbial and can help to heal the skin.
 It's suitable for all skin types but is particularly effective for acne prone skin.
 Despite its strong anti bacterial and anti fungal properties, it's a surprisingly gentle oil which is similar to honey for its non irritating traits.
 Neem oil also has some of the anti bacterial properties that beeswax, honey and propolis have.
 It's also a good insect repellant.

 For the softening, soothing and anti oxidant properties cucumber oil and broccoli oil are ideal swaps.

 Cucumber seed oil is rich in fatty acids which helps to boost collagen and keeps the skin supple.
 It's also anti bacterial and anti inflammatory which helps to soften, heal and refresh the skin.
 It's also great for skin elasticity because of the amino and organic acids it has which fortify the top layer of the skin.

 Broccoli seed oil helps to reduce fine lines and wrinkles because it plumps the skin due to the number of anti oxidants it has.
 It's a similar texture to silicone which is used to blur and smooth lines as well as hydrate the skin without clogging pores.

-As you can see it can be difficult to get all of the properties of honey and beeswax in a single vegan beauty product but we've handpicked some of our favourites that incorporate at least one of the options we've discussed in this blog
+As you can see it can be difficult to get all of the properties of honey and beeswax in a single vegan beauty product but we've handpicked some of our favourite vegan alternatives to beeswax and honey that incorporate at least one of the options we've discussed in this blog